jplovett/FluteBlanks/README.md

 # FluteBlanks
-This repo is George Adkin's site FluteBlanks.com.
+This repository is for George Adkin's site FluteBlanks.com.